Alstom backs GE bid as Bouygues stake deal takes shape

 French Economy Minister Arnaud Montebourg had said on Friday the state would pay only market price for the shares, which closed at 28 euros, valuing Alstom at 8.65 billion euros.

-But Bouygues values the holding at 34 euros per share in its accounts - a premium of 380 million euros or 21 percent over its 1.73 billion market capitalization.
+But Bouygues values the holding at 34 euros per share in its accounts - a premium of 380 million euros or 21 percent over its 1.73 billion market capitalisation.

 The company had originally paid 2 billion euros to acquire the holding from the government in 2006, two years after a state-backed bailout.